Frequently Asked Questions

 3 Year Old Programs

-NERPSA has an open enrolment period from mid May to mid July for the following year.
+NERPSA has an open registration period from mid-May to mid-July for the following year.

-An Enrolment Registration Form needs to be filled out and submitted to NERPSA to register your child.
+A Registration Form needs to be filled out and submitted to NERPSA in order to register your child.
 You will receive a letter with a place offer at a later date.